-The LA Office has been actively involved in the orientation of Deputy District Attorneys, Sheriff and police cadets of LA County cities.
-Over the past two or three decades, some judges have sentenced traffic violators to spend time at the ME Office.
+The LA Office has been actively involved in the orientation of deputy district attorneys, sheriff and police cadets of LA County cities.
+In the past 2-3 decades, some judges have sentenced traffic violators to spend time at the ME Office.
 It takes manpower to organize such educational projects.
-One incident involved a high-ranking university official who was involved in traffic accident with a fatality.
-He was assigned to the Office, where he was subsequently assigned to research traffic statistics as a part of his sentencing.
-The Office has always been interested in prevention of the alcohol-related fatalities, and the revenue from the souvenir department goes to the County alcohol prevention program.
-The Office has also participated in bringing high school students, for a one-hour presentation and lecture on how the Office contributes to the prevention of unexpected and violent deaths.
-As part of the public awareness program during my time, I instituted a Reserve Deputy Program.
-In order to maintain their active duty status, Reserve Deputy Coroners were required to spend the one weekend a month in orientation, education and working with the office.
-This helped created an accessible pool of qualified personnel in case of disasters or similar events.
-In a case of a mass disaster, we had the manpower to cover the acute shortage.
-In addition, Reserve Deputies were proud to work with the Department - to were our ambassadors and linkage between the communities and the Office.
+One incident involved a high ranking university official, who was involved in traffic accident with fatality.
+He was assigned to the office, and was assigned to research traffic statistics as a part of sentence term.
+The Office has always been interested in prevention of alcohol related fatalities, and the revenue from the souvenir department actually goes to the County alcohol prevention program.
+The Office has long participated in bringing high school students into the office, with a one hour presentation and lecture how the office contributes to society in the prevention of unexpected and violent deaths.
+A part of the public awareness program, during my time, was a reserve deputy program.
+In order to maintain their duty status they are required to spend the one weekend a month in the office for orientation, education, and learning how to work with the office.
+In case of mass disaster, we had manpower to cover the acute shortage.
+In addition, reserve deputies were proud to work with the department, and as such they are our ambassadors and provide a linkage between the communities and the office.